IUREDCap/redcap-etl/docs/Installation.md

 ### Step 6 - Create a Configuration File

+A configuration file needs to be created in addition to the configuration project.
+At a minimum, this file needs to have your REDCap API's URL, and the REDCap API token of your configuration project, so that REDCap ETL knows how to access your configuration project.

+The standard place to store configuration files is in the **config/** directory of the REDCap ETL installation.
+This is the default directory that the web script installation script (see below) will search for configuration files.

-Configuration files need to be stored in the config directory of the REDCap ETL installation.
-The file **config/config-example.ini** can be copied and then modified.
+To create a new configuration file, the file **config/config-example.ini** can be copied and then modified.
 See this file for more information about the properties that need to be set.

 ### Step 7 (Optional) - Set up an E-mail Server